The Latsos Piano Duo: Reviews

-An intimate knowledge of the two-piano repertoire, in combination with sound command of technique and a finely developed sense of ensemble, have allowed The Latsos to focus on the nuance and detail that has won so much praise from critics: “thrilling and flamboyant, tender and passionate, vibrant and dynamic”.
+"Thrilling and flamboyant, tender and passionate, vibrant and dynamic”.
 Internationale Chopin-Gesellschaft Vienna, Austria.
 Oberösterreichische Nachrichten hailed them for being “as expressive as they are technically perfect”.
 The Latsos are often Oberösterreichische Nachrichten praised for their unity of thought and execution, a music critic of their 2019 recital in Vienna wrote: "...while hearing them one thinks, not of two pianist at two pianos, but of twenty fingers at a double keyboard controlled by a single mind".
 Praised by the Los Angeles Times as “impeccable by any standard, highlighted with exquisite trills, drizzling runs and precise Mozartean dynamics”.